Interstellar (film): Influences

-The director was influenced by what he called "key touchstones" of science fiction cinema, including Metropolis (1927), 2001: A Space Odyssey (1968), Blade Runner (1982), Star Wars (1977), and Alien (1979).
-Andrei Tarkovsky's The Mirror (1975) influenced "elemental things in the story to do with wind and dust and water", according to Nolan, who also compared Interstellar to The Treasure of the Sierra Madre (1948) as a film about human nature.
+Nolan was influenced by what he called "key touchstones" of science fiction cinema, including Metropolis (1927), 2001: A Space Odyssey (1968), Blade Runner (1982), Star Wars (1977), and Alien (1979).
+Andrei Tarkovsky's Mirror (1975) influenced "elemental things in the story to do with wind and dust and water", according to Nolan, who also compared Interstellar to The Treasure of the Sierra Madre (1948) as a film about human nature.
 He sought to emulate films like Steven Spielberg's Jaws (1975) and Close Encounters of the Third Kind (1977) for being family-friendly but also "as edgy and incisive and challenging as anything else on the blockbuster spectrum".
 He screened The Right Stuff (1983) for the crew before production, following in its example by capturing reflections on the Interstellar astronauts' visors.
-For further inspiration, the director invited former astronaut Marsha Ivins to the set.
+For further inspiration, Nolan invited former astronaut Marsha Ivins to the set.
 Nolan and his crew studied the IMAX NASA documentaries of filmmaker Toni Myers for visual reference of spacefaring missions, and strove to imitate their use of IMAX cameras in the enclosed spaces of spacecraft interiors.
 Clark Kent's upbringing in Man of Steel (2013) was the inspiration for the farm setting in the Midwest.
-Apart from films, Nolan drew inspiration from the architecture of Ludwig Mies van der Rohe.
+Apart from the films, Nolan drew inspiration from the architecture of Ludwig Mies van der Rohe.